numerica-ideas/community/security/change-default-ssh-port-linux/README.md

 By default, SSH listens on port **22**, but changing the default port to a non-standard one can enhance security by making it harder for malicious actors to target the SSH service by brute-forcing or any other method.

 ## How to Change SSH Port on Linux
-In this section is unveiled a step-by-step guide to change the SSH port for Linux systems.
+In this section is unveiled a step-by-step guide to changing the SSH port for Linux systems.

 ### Step 1: Accessing the Terminal
 To begin the process, you need to access the terminal on your Linux system.
 You can do this by opening the Terminal application if you're logged in already, or by using a remote terminal via an existing SSH connection as below.

-For the sake of the example, we spinned up an Ubuntu virtual server instance, then we successfully connected ourself via the command:
+For the sake of the example, we spun up an Ubuntu virtual server instance, then we successfully connected ourselves via the command:

 ```bash
 ssh username@your_server_ip